This page will be updated as new information becomes available regarding impacts on public transit services and for U-PASS holders.

 Temporary Pass - If you are not husky card eligible and would like to purchase a temporary pass, please contact the Transportation Services office at email@example.com or 206-221-3701.
 The fee is $150 per calendar quarter.

 Opt-in U-PASS - You can purchase an opt-in U-PASS if you have a husky card and are not payroll eligible, including students.
 The rate for an opt-in U-PASS is $150 starting Oct.
-1. If you would like your opt-in U-PASS to start before Oct.
-1, an additional prorated will be included on top of the $150.
+1 and is prorated if purchased after that date.
+The opt-in U-PASS for autumn quarter is valid through Dec.
+31.

 If you would like to purchase an opt-in U-PASS for your use during autumn quarter, please follow these steps: